UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_17.md

 Notes:

+Now let’s try to assess our model.

+In the case of regression, `score` gives something called an R^2 to assess our model.

-The best possible score for any model is 1.0 and it can be a negative (because the model can be arbitrarily worse).
+We will not be going into that much detail on it now but the best possible score for any model is 1.0 and for dummy classifiers, it is around 0.

+This can also be a negative (because the model can be arbitrarily worse)
-We will talk about this value further in the course, but for now, all you need to know is that for dummy regressors, the output of `.score()` when using a dummy regressor with a `strategy` argument value of `mean`, will be 0.0.

 ---